CormacKinsella/CormacKinsella.github.io/datavis.md

 ![The image shows a tanglegram between two virus genes, uncovering recombination between two virus families that infect the same host](https://CormacKinsella.github.io/assets/img/data_vis-tanglegram.png "Recombination of genetic modules between two virus families (Naryaviridae & Nenyaviridae) infecting the same hosts")

->A tanglegram can reveal patterns of either concordant or discordant evolutionary history between two subjects.
+>A tanglegram can reveal patterns of either concordant or discordant evolutionary history between two subjects (genes, species, etc.).
 Here, connections link genes found on the same virus genome.
 The overall pattern reveals extensive and reciprocal recombination of genetic modules between two virus families (*Naryaviridae* & *Nenyaviridae*).
 Given these families had unknown hosts, we argued their ability to recombine supported a shared host, which we showed was *Entamoeba*.

 <br/>